igorpfleger/basic-calculator/README.md

 ## Basic Calculator Project

-Calculator that will solve basic mathematical operations such as addition, subtraction, multiplicaiton, and division.
+Calculator that will solve basic mathematical operations such as addition, subtraction, multiplication, and division.